forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > Bloody battles can be spared for computer/console titles.

-From prosperity and development perspective a stop of war seems crucial for both Ukraine and for Russia: if the war escalates or continues much longer an increased and possibly permanent (people tend to settle with time) exodus of skilled workers respectively of the young generation is a risk - with possibly impeding their scientific and economic capabilities (and thereby also the military capabilities) for a long time - though when people tend to come back (i.e. such that there is no large population/brain drain) and keep friendships there are also chances.
+From prosperity and development perspective a stop of war seems crucial for both Ukraine and for Russia: if the war escalates or continues much longer an increased and possibly permanent (people tend to settle with time) exodus of skilled workers respectively of the young generation is a risk - with possibly impeding their scientific and economic capabilities (and thereby also the military capabilities) - though when people tend to come back (i.e. such that there is no large population/brain drain) and keep friendships there are also chances.